King-AJr/basic_email_sender/README.md

 # Medical Test Management API

 This project provides a simple API for managing patient medical tests and records.
-It includes two main routes: one for fetching available laboratory tests and another for submitting patient test records.
+It includes two rest routes: one for fetching available laboratory tests and another for submitting patient test records and a GraphQL api to fetch data.

 ## Overview